Monday: 8am - 8pm

 Saturday: 8am - 1pm

 For many years, dentists were thought primarily as tooth doctors.
 Today, it is understood that oral health is intimately related to the rest of the body.
 Many even believe that oral diseases can be the cause of chronic systemic diseases.
 Although science is just beginning to understand the depth of the oral-systemic connection, no one has acknowledged it perhaps more completely than the biologic dentist.
 Accordingly, it should come as no surprise that biologic dentists incorporate this reality into every aspect of patient care.
 But, what exactly is biologic dentistry?
 What are the goals of the biologic dentist?
-Many differences exist among individuals; however, the following points illustrate what a strict adherence to biologic dentistry might claim: All non-organic or non-biocompatible materials should be removed using maximum precautions.
+Many differences exist among individuals; however, the following points illustrate what a strict adherent to biologic dentistry might claim:

 At the Van Hala Dental Group, our primary focus is on health and wellness: the prevention of disease.
 This is essential because while we generally agree with the points above, we do not endorse them completely.
 What we do wholeheartedly embrace is the philosophy that the most natural, organic approach to care is ideal.
 This approach enables the body’s extraordinary ability to heal when injured or faced with infection.
 However, because dentistry often addresses non-ideal situations, it is sometimes advantageous to take a practical approach to care.
 At times, this may certainly deviate from the principles outlined above.
 Today, there is an extraordinary amount of anxiety and confusion surrounding dental care, in particular, for people interested in a biologic approach.
 It is easy to become paralyzed in wanting to choose the healthiest option while faced with difficult realities.
 For example, if a person has multiple infected teeth, but does not want to consider root canal therapy, the only other alternative is extraction.
 Secondarily, what must be done to replace these teeth?
 An implant?
 A bridge?
 What happens if this person is not a candidate for these treatments; or, if financially, it is not possible?
 Sometimes, there simply is no perfect solution in the presence of disease.
 But, what if there are steps or modifications to conventional treatment which can be taken to make such a bad situation becomes better?
 If so, would it not be worth consideration?